 And it all started from a conversation around feedback.

 The last step is to incorporate feedback into your product development process.
 This ensures that the feedback your customers are providing—good and bad—is folded into the experiences you’re building.

 We analyze feedback by customer segment, category, and more.
 And then I summarize customer feedback into patterns and trends that are easy for teams to digest and act on.

 Here’s a slide from our April all-hands meeting showing Q1 feedback trends to the whole team:

 Sharing this info helps our team stay aligned and focused on creating the ultimate user experience.

 “Building a truly memorable experience at scale requires a relentless focus on every touchpoint people have with your brand, product, and teams.”

 It’s why the best of the best focus on how they research, collect, and take action on customer feedback.
 Disney calls their method “Guestology”: the market and customer research needed to learn who their guests are.

-Implement regular NPS feedback to inform your company’s Guestology, align your teams, and drive your customers toward that mind @#$% experience.
+Implement regular feedback to inform your company’s Guestology, align your teams, and drive your customers toward that mind @#$% experience.

 Shonak “Nak” Patel is an early stage start-up junky.
 He spends his days and occasional evening as Appcues Director of Customer Experience, responsible for helping Appcues customers build products their users will love.